-Another successful approach has involved leveraging the identified target, and going back to the laboratory to synthesize a large number of analogs and optimizing the structure based on interaction with that specific target in vitro, and then sequentially moving to animal models (including the new models such the 6-Hz stimulation model to mimic refractory focal dyscognitive seizures) and systematic clinical trials, as shown in the schema in Figure 2 below.
-This is the story of the development of brivaracetam, which shows much higher affinity towards the SV2A binding site than levetiracetam, and no discernible binding to other sites at relevant concentrations (25).
+Another successful approach has involved leveraging the identified target, going back to the laboratory to synthesize a large number of analogs, and optimizing the structure based on interaction with that specific target in vitro, and then sequentially moving to animal models (including the new models such the 6-Hz stimulation model to mimic refractory focal dyscognitive seizures) and systematic clinical trials, as shown in Figure 69.2.
+This is the story of the development of brivaracetam, which shows much higher affinity toward the SV2A binding site than levetiracetam, and no discernible binding to other sites at relevant concentrations (25).

-The approach of molecular optimization by medicinal chemistry continues to offer interesting opportunities for new AED development.
-A sterically rigid analog of vigabatrin, incorporating the structure of ?-vinyl GABA in a cyclopentane ring ((1S,3S)-3-amino-4-difluoromethylenyl-1-cyclopentanoic acid) called CPP-115 has been synthesized (26), which appears to be approximately 200-times more potent as an inhibitor of GABA-transaminase in vitro than vigabatrin.
-The additional carbon and fluorine atoms provide enhanced lipophilicity over that of vigabatrin.
-After demonstration of substantially reduced retinal toxicity in rodents (27) and effectiveness in an animal model of infantile spasms at a much greater potency than vigabatrin (28), the compound was licensed to Catalyst Pharmaceuticals which sought and received orphan drug designation for CPP115 from the FDA.
+The approach of molecular optimization in medicinal chemistry continues to offer interesting opportunities for new AED development.
+A sterically rigid analog of vigabatrin, incorporating the structure of GVG in a cyclopentane ring ((1S,3S)-3-amino-4-difluoromethylenyl-1-cyclopentanoic acid) called CPP-115 has been synthesized (26), which appears to be approximately 200 times more potent as an inhibitor of GABA-transaminase in vitro than vigabatrin.
+The additional carbon and fluorine atoms provide enhanced lipophilicity compared with vigabatrin.
+After demonstration of substantially reduced retinal toxicity in rodents (27) and effectiveness in an animal model of infantile spasms at a much greater potency than vigabatrin (28), the compound was licensed to Catalyst Pharmaceuticals which sought and received the orphan drug designation for CPP115 from the U.S. Food and Drug Administration (FDA).
 Phase II clinical trials are in progress.

-Figure 2: The development of brivaracetam leveraged the mechanistic knowledge gained after the release of levetiracetam for clinical use; a large number of piracetam analogs were synthesized, and the selection process to narrow the candidates for clinical trials employed both in vitro studies and in vivo animal models.
+Figure 69.2 The development of brivaracetam leveraged the mechanistic knowledge gained after the release of levetiracetam for clinical use.
+A large number of piracetam analogs were synthesized, and the selection process to narrow the candidates for clinical trials employed both in vitro studies and in vivo animal models.

+MES, maximal electroshock seizure.

 THE PRESENT AND THE EMERGING APPROACHES TO NEW AED DEVELOPMENT

-Finally, the emerging approach that is slowly leading us towards what has been called personalized medicine, and recently touted also as precision medicine, is a consequence of our increasing prowess in DNA sequencing and bioinformatics.
+Finally, the emerging approach that is slowly leading us toward what has been called personalized medicine, and recently touted also as precision medicine, is a consequence of our increasing prowess in DNA sequencing and bioinformatics.
 The feasibility and economics of this approach to widespread populations is unclear.
-This approach it is a natural consequence of our rapidly increasing knowledge about the genetic basis of some rather difficult to treat seizure disorders that often appear with profound neurodevelopmental disabilities and the hope that early intervention with such targeted therapies may be more successful in controlling the seizures as well as in providing meaningful disease modification.
-Table 1 below lists some developments that have not started with classic screens employing the MES, PTZ, or the 6-Hz models; rather, they have been driven by our evolving knowledge of the molecular basis of normal development (NKCC1/KCC2), discovery of the role of inflammatory signaling in epileptogenesis or serious genetic disorders involving the mTOR pathway, genetic basis of severe channelopathies, et cetera.
-Interestingly, some of the compounds of interest represent repurposing of well-known and established medications in use for other purposes such as bumetanide and quinidine.
-This approach is neither without business risks, nor as straight forward in terms of translation, as exemplified by the discouraging results from early clinical trials for VX-765 (29) and bumetanide (30).
+This approach is a natural consequence of our rapidly increasing knowledge about the genetic basis of some rather difficult to treat seizure disorders that often appear with profound neurodevelopmental disabilities and the hope that early intervention with such targeted therapies may be more successful in controlling the seizures as well as in providing meaningful disease modification.
+Table 69.1 lists some developments that have not started with classic screens employing the maximal electroshock seizure (MES), PTZ, or the 6-Hz models; rather, they have been driven by our evolving knowledge of the molecular basis of normal development (NKCC1/KCC2), discovery of the role of inflammatory signaling in epileptogenesis or serious genetic disorders involving the mammalian target of rapamycin (mTOR) pathway, genetic basis of severe channelopathies, etc. Interestingly, some of the compounds of interest represent repurposing of well-known and established medications in use for other purposes such as bumetanide and quinidine.
+This approach is neither without business risks, nor is it as straight forward in terms of translation, as exemplified by the discouraging results from early clinical trials for VX-765 (29) and bumetanide (30).

-Table 1.
-SELECTED TARGETS OF INTEREST AND POTENTIAL AEDS THAT INTERACT WITH THOSE
+Table 69.1 SELECTED TARGETS OF INTEREST AND POTENTIAL AEDs THAT THEY INTERACT WITH